Lean-Tree/platform-engineer-tech-task/README.md

 ### Instructions

-1. Create a new feature branch in the Lean Tree GitHub repository to work on Part 1 of the code challenge.
-2. Checkout the newly created branch in your local development environment.
-3. Write the Terraform code to create an AWS EC2 instance and define the necessary resources according to the acceptance criteria.
+1. Write the Terraform code to create an AWS EC2 instance and define the necessary resources according to the acceptance criteria.
-4. Provide clear comments in your code, or verbally explain the purpose and functionality of each resource or configuration block.
+2. Provide clear comments in your code, or verbally explain the purpose and functionality of each resource or configuration block.
-5. Deploy your Terraform code to the Lean Tree Interviews AWS Account using credentials supplied during the interview.
+3. Deploy your Terraform code to the Lean Tree Interviews AWS Account using credentials supplied during the interview.

 ## Part 2 - Terraform: Refactoring